rocketmike12/wake_up.cpp/README.md

 ## Compatibility

 Please note that this program was developed and intended for Linux.
 It uses system commands, such as "clear" and "read".
-I do not own a MacOS environment or a BSD environment (and too lazy to set up one), but any help with porting will be greatly appreciated.
+The program should theoretically be compatible with BSD and MacOS.
+Any help with porting will be greatly appreciated.

 ## Planned features
 <ul>